Amy Bergs dvm manzcvs (feline medicine) mrcvs

 Seven years of clinic work taught Amy many things about cats and in particular, how easily they become stressed and the effects this stress can have on their health.
 Realising that most veterinary clinics naturally focused on the needs of their canine patients first, she wanted to create a practice that was entirely designed around the wellbeing of cats.
 This, of course, meant avoiding the clinic and the need to travel to it whenever possible!
 So in 2013, The Cat Doctor’s home visit veterinary practice was born.

-In 2016 Amy qualified as an RCVS recognised Advanced Practitioner in feline medicine.
+In 2016, Amy completed her feline medicine certificate and qualified as an RCVS recognised Advanced Practitioner in feline medicine.
 The following year, The Cat Doctor gained both RCVS Practice Standards Scheme and iCatCare Cat Friendly Clinic accreditation, the first fully mobile clinic in the UK to do so.
 She continues to attend lectures and conferences whenever possible and is an avid journal reader with the goal of learning something new every day.

 When she’s not working, studying or spending time with her family, Amy enjoys hiking, travelling, and singing with several choirs in and around London.
 She has grown up with cats all of her life and often fosters felines in need of a temporary home.
 She resides in Coulsdon with her husband/business partner Robert and two young sons.